 Justice League: Generation Lost

-She then encountered a mysterious cyborg called C.R.A.S.H that, while fighting realized his mission was to destroy New York City.
+She later encountered a mysterious cyborg called C.R.A.S.H that, while fighting realized his mission was to destroy New York City.
 She managed to stop the cyborg, but before she was able to turn him in, Maxwell appeared and took C.R.A.S.H with him.
-It was also during this time that Nicholas Cho, an employer of Starrware, figured out Power Girl and Karren Starr were one in the same, and threatened to expose her.
-Power Girl manages to convince him otherwise and becomes Power's Girl tech support.
+It was also during this time that Nicholas Cho, an employer of Starrware, figured out Power Girl and Karren Starr were one and the same, and threatened to expose her.
+Power Girl manages to convince him otherwise and he decides to become her tech support.
 Power Girl then went to Batman to investigate both Maxwell Lord and where Donna could be, but due to Maxwell's powers, they soon forgot about him once again, and instead focused on the latter.
 After learning about what happened to Donna Anderson, they learn that C.R.A.S.H was located in Antarctica.
 When Power Girl arrived, she fought Divine, a clone of her created by both Maxwell Lord and Dr. Sivana.
 When Power Girl had the advantage, Maxwell appeared, stunning her and taking Divine with him.
-After the encounter, Power girl remembered who Maxwell Lord was.
+After the encounter, Power Girl remembered who Maxwell Lord was.